khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

         <strong>"</strong><br /><br /><strong>'</strong><br /><br /><strong>`</strong><br /><br /><strong>´</strong>
       </td>
       <td></td>
       <td>Don’t use straight quotes or free-standing accents for primes or quotation marks.<br /><br />Proper typography never uses straight quotes.
-They are left over from the age of typewriters and their only modern use is for code.</td>
+They are left over from the age of typewriters, and their only modern use is for code.</td>
     </tr>
     <tr>
       <td>Ellipsis</td>